hcaumo/Ripple/README.md

 # DREXFY

+**Disclaimer:** The code uploaded here is a legacy version developed for an EVM blockchain.
+We are currently working on translating it to XRPL and adding new features.

-**Drexfy** Drexfy is an investment platform that facilitates the sale of SME (Small and Medium-sized Enterprises) credit as securitized financial products to debt investors in Europe.
+**Drexfy** is an investment platform that facilitates the sale of SME (Small and Medium-sized Enterprises) credit as securitized financial products to debt investors in Europe.
 The platform leverages the XRPL blockchain to issue a non-collateralized stablecoin and financial instruments.

 The frontend, developed with Bubble.io, offers an intuitive user interface for investors.
 On the backend, AWS services handle all operations, including interactions with the XRPL.
 The platform also integrates a third-party service for KYC and AML checks, ensuring compliance and enhancing security through WebHook notifications.